Creamy Buffalo Chicken

 We always pair this with a crisp green salad and some buttery garlic bread.
 Sometimes I'll put out some celery sticks and extra blue cheese dressing on the side just like real wing night.
 Makes dinner feel like a mini celebration.

 A close-up of a bowl of creamy pasta, topped with green onions and a sprinkle of spices.
-Pin it
+Save

 A close-up of a bowl of creamy pasta, topped with green onions and a sprinkle of spices. | lilicooks.com